mohdwaseem27/ekf/README.md

 # Extended Kalman Filter (EKF) for state estimation

-This repository contains an implementation of an Extended Kalman Filter (EKF) for state estimation using odometry and IMU measurements.
+This package contains an implementation of an Extended Kalman Filter (EKF) for state estimation using odometry and IMU measurements.
 The EKF estimates the position and velocity of a mobile robot in a 2D space.

 ## Dependencies